By Tonya Johnson

 Life Imitates Art

-Selected as the official plastic surgeon of the 2019 Oscar awards, double board-certified Konstantin specializes in the “artful treatment of the aging face, eyelids, and neck.”
+Selected as the official plastic surgeon of the 2019 Oscar awards, double board-certified Vasyukevich specializes in the “artful treatment of the aging face, eyelids, and neck.”
 He performs more than 1,000 facial cosmetic procedures in a typical year.
 He devoted his early training and research to becoming an expert in the aesthetics and anatomy of the face and believes that a facial plastic surgeon’s role occupies a unique place in cosmetic surgery.

 “There’s no single miracle,” he says.
 But in his opinion, having a comprehensive strategy that utilizes multiple surgical and nonsurgical treatment modalities becomes an essential part of an effective facial rejuvenation procedure that can turn the clock back by 10 to 15 years.